Delete emails in Mail on Mac

 Tip: To prevent the next message in the list from being automatically selected (and marked as read), press and hold the Option key when you delete the message.

-If you set the “Move discarded messages” option to Trash in Viewing preferences in Mail, you can delete a message by swiping left on the trackpad with two fingers or by moving the pointer over a Mail notification, then clicking Trash.
+If you set the “Move discarded messages” option to Trash in Viewing settings in Mail, you can delete a message by swiping left on the trackpad with two fingers or by moving the pointer over a Mail notification, then clicking Delete (or the Trash icon).

 Delete multiple emails

-In the Mail app on your Mac, select messages or conversations in the list.
+In the Mail app on your Mac, select messages or email conversations in the list.

 All of the messages in a conversation will be deleted.